ArkapravaBhunia/portfolio/README.md

-Use protfolio-website.html for R&D only
+Use portfolio-website.html for R&D only

-Remainling files are for production
+Remaining files are for production